I’m excited to share my oil cleansing method for acne prone skin.

 - Never dry your freshly washed face with a used bathroom towel, always allow your face to air dry.

-- You might notice that you’re skin is already moisturized by the oil and you don’t need a lotion or moisturizer.
+- You might notice that your skin is already moisturized by the oil and you don’t need a lotion or moisturizer.
 If so, skip the products (the less you put on your skin, the easier it will be for your breakouts and acne to heal).

 Do you wash your face with oil?
 If so, I would love to hear your results, and what oil and washcloths you like to use?!
 Please post in the comments below.